-Rumba uses protocol-driven transfer methods.
-The specific details of the protocols are not important to users, but the protocols specified on the PC must match those used by the host computer.
-For example, Rumba does not work if the host attempts to transfer using the Kermit file transfer protocol and the user selects Text as the transfer protocol to be used.
-To minimize such conflicts, Micro Focus strongly recommends using the Rumba Initiated option (see below) and using macros (see Using Rumba macros to transfer files).
+Rumba software uses protocol-driven transfer methods.
+This means that files are transferred using a set of rules known as a protocol.
+The specific details of the protocols are not important to users, but the protocols specified on the PC must match that used by the host computer.
+For example, Rumba software will not work if the host is attempting to transfer using the Kermit file transfer protocol and the user selects Text as the transfer protocol to be used.
+To minimize such conflicts, Micro Focus strongly recommends that users take advantage of the Rumba Initiated and Macro options.